Do you find it difficult to write essays about belonging?

 Then, read the following band six response for further guidance, or Download it as a word document

-This response received a mark of 14 out of 15.
+This sample HSC English essay received a mark of 14 out of 15.
 It is not perfect, but makes some good points and illustrates the structure you should aspire to have in your essays.
 It refers to the prescribed text As You Like It by William Shakespeare.

 “Relationships are essential to finding a true sense of belonging”

 Discuss with reference to your prescribed text and related text/s

 Due to the complex and abstract nature of the concept of belonging, a true sense of belonging can be found in different circumstances for different people.
 As each individual has their own desires, needs and values, they find their place in the world and a genuine sense of belonging in various avenues.
 Many individuals find the strongest sense of belonging through relationships, due to the fact that by nature these connections fulfill the human need for social interaction and enrich the lives of the persons involved.
 Conversely, relationships which do not fit the conventional model of this kind of connection and thus result in negative outcomes for individuals can ultimately lead to a true sense of not belonging and its related notions of isolation and disaffection.
 Instead, these individuals may attain the same sense that they truly belong outside relationships, though their connections to other ideas such as place and culture, or within themselves.
 Shakespeare’s As You Like It and Khyenstse Norbu’s Travellers and Magicians are two texts in which an exploration of belonging and its different meanings for individuals ultimately leads to a deeper understanding of the complexity of the concept of belonging and thus that individuals can find a true sense of belonging in a great range of places, not limited to relationships.